Doglądanie uprawy

 Growing Popularity of Vertical Farming

 The concept of vertical farming was popularized at the beginning of the 21st century thanks to Dr. Dickson Despommier of Columbia University in the United States.
 The idea, born within the walls of an American university, is today revolutionizing agriculture worldwide.
-The current way of vertical farming is radically different from the original concept.
-The use of LED lights and advanced automation to control environment systems is now the industry standard.

 Global population growth